hhariri/teamcity-rundeck/readme.md

 ###Installation

-Clone and run **mvn package**
+You can download the plugin from the [TeamCity Server](https://teamcity.jetbrains.com/viewType.html?buildTypeId=TeamCityPluginsByJetBrains_TeamcityRunDeck_Build)

-copy target\rundeck.zip to plugins folder on your TeamCity server.
+.
+Simply download the zip and install it on your TeamCity server.

 ###Configuration